embedded-office/canopen-stack/website/docs/api/dictionary.md

 #### CODictWrBuffer()

-The object entry is addressed with the given key and the bytes will be read from to the given source buffer of the given length.
+The object entry is addressed with the given key and the bytes will be read from to the given source buffer of the given size.

 **Prototype**